jgalvan/idle/README.md

 ## Usage

-To compile grammar and run the idle, run the following command in your terminal:
+To compile grammar and run idle, run the following command in your terminal:
 ```bash
 $ ./idle <file-name>
 ```